Corbe30/Nagarro-Internship-Project2/README.md

 ✅ Add to Cart feature
 ✅ Working payment option with Stripe

 The Stripe public and private key were hidden by declaring those environment variables in Heroku itself.
+Cart feature was implemented using localStorage.